Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 if laser_charge >= 50 {
     // Create the stronger attack
 } else {
     // Create the weaker attack
 }
 ```

 During balancing, you realize it's charging too slowly, and you want to try it at 40.
 It's been a while, so you forgot
 that you wrote '50' in multiple places, and you miss one, and get a weird bug.
 Searching all project files for '50'
-could help, but can be messy, especially if the value is being used for another meaning elsewhere.
+could help, but can be messy, especially if the same value has for another meaning.

 The solution is to save '50' to a variable with a nice descriptive name, and use that variable instead of the value
 directly.